-- First Aid Kit(s), located at:

-Memorial Center Desk

 - 4. In an emergency evacuation, building occupants shall leave the building out the nearest emergency exit, which may not be the main entrance.
 Once out of the building, occupants shall meet at the following locations:

 - Primary Location (outside):

-Parking lot to rear of building.
+In front of the building in the parking lot.

 - Secondary Location (outside):

-Flag Pole
+In back of the building in open area

 - Tertiary location (inside a nearby building in case of inclement weather or other hazard):

-Sycamore
+Read